 There was a call out, because I know Carl Longnecker, who I’m friends with on Facebook too, I think, was the original producer.
 Then you both alternated.
 That lasted for the shows entire run or more?
 You took over at some point, right?

 [00:16:49] Karn Broad: Yes.
 I was doing all of them because Carl got busy, I can’t remember what it was with.
 Carl got very busy at one point and asked would I mind taking them, I said, “Yes, it’s fine for me at the moment.”

 [00:16:59] Patrick O’Keefe: That was the first podcast you had produced, right?

-[00:17:09] Patrick O’Keefe: Is producing a podcast easier than [unintelligible 00:17:12]?
+[00:17:09] Patrick O’Keefe: Is producing a podcast easier then in the past?
 It seems like it would be.
 It’s not like there’s more things going on.
 I guess in some ways, there’s less that’s in your control.
 When you’re in a studio, you can control a lot of things and that makes it easier in some ways and harder than others.
 Is it easier or harder to do a podcast?

 [00:17:25] Karn Broad: That’s a tricky question because some of the things are tricky where if I was in there, I would have said, “Oh, can you re-say that or re-do that for me, please?”
 Because I would know that’s going to be a nightmare to edit, and somebody who’s doing it wouldn’t know that.
 Sometimes I do get some very tricky parts to edit where you’re realizing that they multi said little bits of sentence here and there, and you can’t just take two little bits out and it becomes a coherent sentence.
 You’ve got to do quite a lot of tricky chopping to suddenly make something that sounds like they said in one go.